 One of the best ways to show your love for birds during the cold weather season is to provide food for them.

 Although birds are covered in layers of insulating feathers, they have a high metabolism and need plenty of food to stay warm and active.
 Bird feeders give us opportunities to observe our feathered friends up close and personal and to watch bird behavior, habits and interaction.
+By providing a variety of bird feeders filled with high-energy foods like suet, peanuts, and sunflower seeds, it gives them the fuel they need to keep their feathers fluffed!

 There are a couple of bird food staples that you will want keep out year round.
 A mixed seed with white millet and black oil sunflower seed is the all-round go to for backyard bird feeding.
 It will attract the widest diversity of species to your yard.